City of Green River Snow Operations

 - Snow in the center of the street would also create asphalt deterioration due to the constant freezing and thawing.

-- In addition, hauling the snow off the street would be an enormous cost to the City.
+- Also, hauling the snow off the street would be an enormous cost to the City.

 Why can't the City remove the snow from my driveway entrance?

-A significant investment in equipment and increase in the snow removal budget would be required to remove snow from over 4,000 driveways in the City.
-Our equipment plows snow to the
+A significant investment in equipment and an increase in the snow removal budget would be required to remove snow from over 4,000 driveways in the City.
+Our equipment plows snow to the right-hand side of the street, and we rely on the residents and businesses to remove the snow from their driveways.
+This service is the most economical for taxpayers.

 We recommend waiting and clearing your driveway after city plows have passed through your street.
 If it is a significant snowfall, the snowplows will probably be back to make multiple passes.